 The CIRE is the Canadian Investment Regulatory Exam.
-It's the foundation qualifying exam for Registered Representatives at any CIRO-regulated investment dealer in Canada.
+It is the foundation qualifying exam for Registered Representatives at any CIRO-regulated investment dealer in Canada.
 Effective January 1, 2026, it replaced the Canadian Securities Course (CSC) as the entry point to the industry.

 Format